 Perry's an Islamophobe.

-And he shopped at the and the media took the stuff, obviously.
+And the media took the stuff, obviously.

 But they didn't run it because they said there's no Islamophobia here.